 Thank you for your interest in interning with the Nevada Office of the Attorney General.
-A limited number of unpaid internships and externships for academic credit during the summer months are available in two areas: (1) legal internships for law students and post-law graduates (Carson City and Las Vegas) and (2) communications internships for undergraduate students and post-graduates (Las Vegas only).
+A limited number of unpaid internships and externships for academic credit are available on a rolling basis in two areas: (1) legal internships for law students and post-law graduates (Carson City and Las Vegas) and (2) communications internships for undergraduate students and post-graduates (Las Vegas only).

 The divisions offering legal internships vary from year to year.
 However, they are generally offered by the following divisions:

 - Bureau of Consumer Protection (representing public utilities and litigating civil deceptive trade practices)